 Subscribe: iTunes | Android |

-Leave a comment on the blog, send us an email or an audio comment to [email protected], join the FIR Google+ Community, join the Inside PR Facebook group, message us @inside_pr on Twitter, or connect with Gini Dietrich, Joseph Thornley, and Martin Waxman on Twitter.
+We’d love to know what you think about the topics we discussed as well as your suggestions for questions you’d like answered or topics for future shows.
+Leave a comment on the blog, send us an email or an audio comment to [email protected], leave a comment on the Inside PR Facebook group or the FIR Podcast Network Facebook group, We’re also on Twitter.
+We’re @inside_pr or connect directly with Gini Dietrich, Joseph Thornley, and Martin Waxman.